 Payment and Insurance

 - Payment is required at the time of service by cash, debit, and/or major credit card.

 - Cardholder must be present with personal ID in order to authorize payment with debit and credit cards.

-- We accept select insurance plans which may cover the vaccine fees.
+- We accept selected insurance plans which may cover the vaccine fees.
 Please bring your insurance card at the time of your visit.

 - If you are planning a trip, you need to protect yourself against diseases that are more common in the country or city you are visiting.

-- It is advisable to start travel immunizations at least 4 to 6 weeks before traveling.
+- It is highly recommended to have your travel consultation at the clinic at least 4 to 6 weeks before traveling.

 - To get the best protection against illness, bring your travel destinations and immunization records to your visit.

 - The recommended vaccines will depend on your location of travel and which vaccines you have received in the past.

 Travel Immunizations for Children (3 years and older)